 - Click the Source button again and check the formatting of the code you just entered in.
 Make sure everything looks good.
 You WILL need to enter in an expiration time frame.
 We suggest using 3 DAYS.
 Don’t put an exact date, just literally put in 3 days.
 This stops you from having to come in and change this every day.

 - Use This Form Site-Wide in a Modal Pop-Up Window needs to be set to Yes, so it will allow your Lead Capture tool to pop-up properly on your site.

 - Now, scroll all the way back to the top of the page and find the tab titled LEAD CAPTURE TOOL and click on it.
 There’s one more thing you need to do to wrap this process up.

-- Click the Save DO NOT CLICK THE BACK BUTTON.
-If you click back, you’ll lose the work you just did.
+- Click the Save button.
+Make sure you don't click the back button, or you'll lose the great work you just did!